-Art historian, Jessica Keating, talks to us about Jewish sterotypes, seders and St. Paul.
+Art historian, Jessica Keating, talks to us about Jewish stereotypes, seders and St. Paul.

 You are an Art History professor at Carleton College.
 What’s your area of expertise?